VET Student Loans

 What is the Census Date?

-The census date is the last date which students can withdraw from a unit of study (CRN) without incurring a debt for that unit of study.
+The census date is the last date which students can apply for VET Student Loans.
+The census date is also the last date which students can withdraw from a unit of study (CRN) without incurring a debt for that unit of study.
 A student’s CRN census date is calculated as their nominated start date plus 20% of the course duration.

 TAFE SA has provided a census date calculator to enable students to view their census dates prior to CRN registration.
 The census date calculator is available via the Census Date Calculator link on the Self-Service Banner (SSB) homepage.